-At Manhattan Letters, our feeding therapy involves improving the underlying feeding skills and eating habits of babies, toddlers, and preschoolers.
+At Manhattan Letters, our pediatric feeding therapy involves improving the underlying feeding skills and eating habits of babies, toddlers, and preschoolers.
 We assess the child’s sucking, swallowing, chewing patterns, diet, behavior, and the home environment during meal time time.
 Once we pinpoint the underlying problem(s), we create a family treatment plan.
 Some children require additional one-on-one feeding therapy.
-We demonstrate to the parent how to tackle their child’s feeding and/or eating delay.
+Our pediatric feeding therapists work closely with parents on how to tackle their child’s feeding or eating delay.

 - Bilingual Speech Language Therapy